 The nomination committee evaluates the composition, skills, and diversity of the Board and its committees and identifies a requirement for a Board appointment.
-One new director, Alan Hume, was appointed during the year.
-Alan Hume was previously an adviser of the Company, therefore no external search consultancy or open advertising was used for this appointment.

 Identify suitable candidates

 The nomination committee undertakes a review of each candidate and their experience in accordance with the Company's 'director's profile' and suitable candidates are identified.